Cognigy/Documentation/docs/en/docs/insights/dashboard-calls.md

 ### Active calls

-The data for the number of currently active calls is pulled for the previous 15 minutes and updated every 30 seconds.
+Indicates the data for the number of currently active calls is pulled for the previous 15 minutes and updated every 30 seconds.

 ### Total number of calls

-The total number of calls that occurred in the selected timeframe.
+Indicates the total number of calls that occurred in the selected timeframe.

 ### Transferred calls rate

-The percentage of calls that were successfully transferred to a virtual agent.
+Indicates the percentage of calls that were successfully transferred to a virtual agent.

 Calculation: `(successful transfers / total calls) x 100%`

 Example: `(600 / 1000) x 100% = 60%`

 ### Total call duration

-The total duration of calls in the selected timeframe.
+Indicates the total duration of calls in the selected timeframe.

 Calculation: `duration of call 1 + duration of call 2 + duration of call 3 + ... + duration of call n`